pb-sylius/praguebest-vuestore-front/README.md

 !!!!!!!!
 IMPORTANT !!!!!!!!
 Don't ever use npm install on this package!

+This repository includes all node_modules with fixed dependencies, so you don't need installation.

 Installation:
 1) Clone this repository
-2) Run "yarn" command
+2) Run "yarn" command to make sure everythig is ok - use only in case that the application does not work
-3) Run "yarn check" to check invalid dependencies
+3) Run "yarn check" to check invalid dependencies - use only in case you applied 2)

+Open packages\sylius\theme\middleware.config.js and change paths for api and imagePaths to your running server.

 You will probably need repair those dependencies: